syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) events of the SfDataGrid.

-## Loading SfDataGrid with specified Height and Width
+## Loading SfDataGrid with customized height and width

 SfDataGrid can be loaded with specific height and width inside different layouts by specifying the height and width of the SfDataGrid when adding it as a child to its parent.